The Poll Brothers: Gillis and George Get It Right, Again and Again

 When it comes to restaurateurs on Nassau County’s North Shore, Gillis and George Poll have a commanding lead.
 The brothers own a string of winners, which “bring an urban sophistication to Long Island” and keep diners coming back to their restaurants week after week, night after night.

 In Roslyn, there’s Bryant and Cooper, their flagship operation, and nearby Hendrick’s Tavern.
 The bistro Bar Frites is at Wheatley Plaza in Greenvale.
-At the Americana Manhasset, there are Toku Modern Asian, Cipollini Trattoria and Bar and, for those who want to grab a quick bite on the go, Cipollini Pronto.
+At the Americana Manhasset, there are Toku Modern Asian, Cipollini Trattoria, and Bar, and, for those who want to grab a quick bite on the go, Cipollini Pronto.
 The Poll brothers also own Majors, a more moderately priced steak house in East Meadow.

 In March, the Poll Brothers are expanding to Westchester.
-The family style Italian restaurant in the Ridge Hill Shopping Center in Yonkers will be called Angelo’s.
+The family-style Italian restaurant in the Ridge Hill Shopping Center in Yonkers will be called Angelo’s.
 Three other deals for restaurants in Nassau County are pending, says Gillis.

 What’s the secret to their success?
 “My philosophy is to give our customers the best quality,” Gillis explains.
 “We never cut corners.”
 They assemble “a wonderful staff -- the best we can establish” and make sure each restaurant is “a sharp-looking place.”
 Making sure the food is good keeps the restaurants hopping.

 “Some restaurateurs think the customer doesn’t know,” he says.
-“I believe the customer does know and recognizes when you do it the right way -- the food, the design and the staff.
+“I believe the customer does know and recognizes when you do it the right way -- the food, the design, and the staff.
 They do know and they will come if you do it with the highest standards.”

 On a Saturday night, the brothers serve more than 3000 meals, including 600 to 700 at Hendricks alone.
 The restaurants are busy even on Mondays, serving 150-200 meals at each location, with the numbers growing as the week goes on.
 Lunchtime also is hopping at the Americana Manhasset and Wheatley Plaza.

 “People use our places all the time,” Gillis says, a home away from home.
-“It doesn’t have to be for a special event, if they want steak that night or sushi.”
+“It doesn’t have to be for a special event if they want steak that night or sushi.”
 And businesses and groups entertain at their restaurants.

-Gillis and George look at spaces, decide on concepts, develop and tweak menus and do the build-outs with designers and contractors together.
+Gillis and George look at spaces, decide on concepts, develop and tweak menus, and do the build-outs with designers and contractors together.
 George handles the wines and Gillis takes care of staffing.
 (A third brother, Dean, owns The Boathouse in Central Park and the newly renovated Gallagher’s in the theater district.)
 The restaurateurs filet their own lemon sole and butcher their own steaks.

 Gillis, the eldest, was introduced at age 12 to the restaurant business by his father.
 When the brothers went on their own, it was their mother, Alexandra, “who helped make it happen,” Gillis says.
 “She took a chance and gave us the means to get the ball rolling.”
 “It was a long haul,” Gillis says, recalling the days when they had a jeep and a fish truck to travel.
-“Now its Mercedes and Bentleys.
-Step by step, the overnight success is only a lifetime, a 30- year overnight success.”
+“Now it's Mercedes and Bentleys.
+Step by step, the overnight success is only a lifetime, a 30-year overnight success.”

-By bringing Manhattan to Long Island with a variety of venues and cuisines, Gillis and George’s clientele don’t have to go the city as much.
+By bringing Manhattan to Long Island with a variety of venues and cuisines, Gillis and George’s clientele don’t have to go to the city as much.
 The restaurateurs dine in their eateries on a regular basis, opting for Toku if they’re in the mood for Asian or Bryant and Cooper for steak, just like their clientele.

 They don’t play favorites: Gillis put it this way: “They are all like our children.
 We love them all the same.”